 And unless you go with a super-specialized hardwood species that’s known for its water-resistant properties—teak flooring, for example—even “water-resistant” is pushing it.

 That said: when it comes to the engineered hardwood vs. laminate vs. water question, engineered hardwood still takes the trophy.
 Both engineered wood and laminate have organic materials in their base layers.
-But engineered wood often uses plywood for this—which is much more water-resistant than the fiberboard or OSB often found in laminate.
+But engineered wood often uses plywood for this—which is much more water-resistant than the high-density fiberboard or OSB often found in laminate.

 Laminate has a reputation as being a great do-it-yourself flooring option for a couple of reasons.
 First: it can be installed as a floating floor—or glued, nailed, and even stapled to a subfloor.
 The second: its lower price tag makes it more beginner-friendly.
 The third: it’s physically thinner and lighter than hardwood, which makes it easier to cut and shape.
 All in all, it’s some of the easiest flooring to install.